svenssonjoel/svenssonjoel.github.com/pages/src/lispbm_esp32_repl/index.md

 The `inputline` function is very similar to the same function in previous posts and explained a bit [here](../lispbm_chibios_repl/index.html).
-In essence it reads characters as long a newline is not encountered and also tries to deal with backspaces (removing characters from the buffer).
+In essence it reads characters as long as a newline is not encountered and also tries to deal with backspaces (removing characters from the buffer).

 ```